NA980593/Guardian-Eye/README.md

 ## Goals
 The goal of Guardian Eye is to create a secure, proactive system where teens can easily report incidents of sextortion and receive immediate assistance.
 By integrating a robust set of tools and resources, including educational content, real-time alerts, and access to trusted professionals, we strive to empower teens and protect their privacy.

-Through this project, we are committed to fostering a safer online environment, particularly for vulnerable groups, and raising awareness about the dangers of sextortion in the digital age.
+We are committed to fostering a safer online environment, particularly for vulnerable groups, and raising awareness about the dangers of sextortion in the digital age.

 ---